Martin Garrix: 2016: Launch of Stmpd Rcrds, Sony record deal, documentary and awards

 Garrix launched his own record label called Stmpd Rcrds in the first quarter of 2016.
 Speaking about the label, he said that he wanted it to be a 'platform' for artists of various genres.
-On 11 March 2016, he released his first single via Stmpd Rcrds titled "Now That I've Found You", featuring the vocals of John Martin and Michel Zitron.
+On 11 March 2016, he released his first single via Stmpd Rcrds titled "Now That I've Found You (Martin Garrix song)", featuring the vocals of John Martin and Michel Zitron.

 On 18 March 2016, he made use of his one-hour set to premiere ten new unreleased tracks at Ultra Music Festival, including collaborations with Jay Hardway, Julian Jordan, Ed Sheeran, Bebe Rexha, Third Party, and Linkin Park along with Area21, Garrix's duo with Maejor.
 On 27 May 2016, he released his second single "Lions in the Wild" with British DJ duo Third Party.
 On 13 June 2016, Garrix released a promotional single titled "Oops" which became the Electronic Entertainment Expo 2016 anthem.